The Best Waves Plugins for Mastering 2024

 It’s a great tool to use for subtle pumping movement or glue compression.
 Besides the master bus, it can also work great on drums.
 If you don’t have a compressor like this yet and can grab this for a good price, the Waves SSL G-Master Buss Compressor is a good asset to have in your arsenal.

-Waves SSL G-Master Buss Compressor Tips
+Waves SSL G-Master Buss Compressor Tips for Mastering:

 Link: Waves SSL G-Master Buss Compressor